What Is Dynamic Equilibrium?

 Dynamic Equilibrium can be defined as the state of a given system in which the reversible reaction taking place in it stops changing the ratio of reactants and products, but there is a movement of substances between the reactants and the products.
-This movement occurs at an equal rate and there is no net change of the reactant and product ratio.
+This movement occurs at an equal rate, and there is no net change in the reactant and product ratio.

 For these types of equilibria, the equilibrium constants are represented with the help of the rate constants for the forward and backward reactions.
 Systems maintaining a dynamic equilibrium are examples of systems in steady states.

 We can also say that when the two opposing forces are operating simultaneously, and independently of each other, two states (state 1 and state 2) are formed with the interchange between the two states.
 The states are said to be in dynamic equilibrium.
 A double-sided arrow usually represents the dynamic equilibrium ”A ⇌ B” in Chemistry and Physics.

 Depending on the composition of the two states, two equilibriums, namely physical or chemical equilibrium, are defined.

 A few important examples of dynamic equilibrium in our everyday life are listed below.

 - A new bottle of an aerated drink has a specific value for the concentration of the carbon dioxide present in the liquid phase in it.
 When the bottle is opened, and half of the drink is poured out of it, the liquid carbon dioxide is slowly converted into gaseous carbon dioxide until a new point of equilibrium is reached, and the rate of conversion of CO2 from gas to liquid is equal to the rate of conversion of CO2 from liquid to the gaseous phase.

 - The single-phase system in which acetic acid undergoes dissociation leads to an acid-base equilibrium.
 This state of dynamic equilibrium can be described by the following reaction.
 CH3COOH ⇌ CH3COO– + H+